R-V-S/ngRails-JS/README.md

 Templates and stylesheets should be required inline rather than using Angular's `templateUrl` or `styleUrls`.

 Stylesheets for components _must_ end in `.component.css` or `.component.scss`.
-This is because component stylesheets, which are included inline must be run through Babel's [raw loader](https://github.com/webpack/raw-loader).
+This is because component stylesheets, which are included inline, must be run through Babel's [raw loader](https://github.com/webpack/raw-loader).

 ### Webpack